nauam/Courses/docs/manual/job-options.md

 ### Configuration

 Each Option entry for a Job can be configured to get the set of possible values from a remote URL.
 If you are authoring the Jobs via [job.xml file format](/manual/document-format-reference/job-v20.md#option), simply add a `valuesUrl` attribute for the `<option>`.
-If you are modifying the Job in the QW Control web GUI, you can entry a URL in the "Remote URL" field for the Option.
+If you are modifying the Job in the Rundeck web GUI, you can entry a URL in the "Remote URL" field for the Option.

 e.g.: